 It’s important to reference other people’s work while mixing, so don’t be afraid of taking breaks to listen to how others mix their tracks.

-The reason for this difference is that the songs were mastered differently.
+The reason for this difference is that the songs were mastered differently (or mastered at all).

 It’s the final coat of paint which optimizes your song to ensure the best possible playback on all systems.